Apple Turtle Sea Snack (Healthy Summer Snack for Kids)

 an apple cut in half that looks like an ocean sea turtle with goldfish

-Tips for making this Apple Turtle Snack
+Tips for Making This Turtle Snack

 an apple cut in half that looks like an ocean sea turtle with goldfish